 People and employment

-Everything you need to know about current pay equity claims, becoming a teacher, returning to teaching and working as a principal, teacher, or non-teaching staff.
+This directory page connects you to information about being employed in a school.
 This includes employment agreements, and details about pay, leave and personal development.

 Pay equity means that people are paid equally for doing work of equal value.